-Within Dash Hudson’s Relationship IQ tool, brands can compare the engagement rate of an influencer overall, against the engagement rate when the influencer mentions the brand.
+Within Dash Hudson’s measurable Influencer ROI tool, brands can compare the engagement rate of an influencer overall, against the engagement rate when the influencer mentions the brand.
 The sweet spot here is when the engagement rate is higher when the influencer features the brand than their engagement rate overall.
 What this is telling you is that the influencer’s audience is engaging with the content because the brand is featured, and not just because it’s from their favorite influencer.

 Another question we hear an awful lot.
 There are a whole myriad of ways in which brands can engage with influencers, from gifting and hoping they post to full contracts with reams of deliverables, timetables, and expected return.

 For brands looking to partner with new influencers, many find the most productive route is to start by gifting to test the waters.
 This way the brand can see what the engagement is like, how the content is received by both the influencer’s audience and the brand's audience, and also to review the quality of the content.
 From there, brands can make data-backed decisions on who they move to a paid relationship.
 Gifting first also allows you to spread your testing further, and experiment with different influencers with different styles to see what works.